-A competitor who crosses one of the boundaries of the strip with both feet - e.g. when making a flèche - to avoid being touched will be penalilzed as specified in Articles t.114, t.116, t.120.
+A competitor who crosses one of the lateral boundaries of the strip with one or both feet - e.g. when making a flèche - to avoid being touched will be penalized as specified in Articles t.114, t.116, t.120.

-- (d) Leaving the strip accidentally - t.29 A competitor who crosses one of the boundaries of the strip as the result of an accidental cause (such as a collision or jostling) incurs no penalty whatever.
+(d) Leaving the strip accidentally

+t.29 A competitor who unintentionally crosses one of the boundaries of the piste as the result of any accidental cause (such as jostling) incurs no penalty whatever.